Which place is cheaper, Raleigh or Gainesville?

 Raleigh receives a lot of rain in the summer.
 Gainesville gets a good bit of rain this time of year.
 In July, Gainesville usually receives more rain than Raleigh.
 Gainesville gets 6.8 inches (174 mm) of rain, while Raleigh receives 5.1 inches (129 mm) of rain each month for the summer.

 The autumn brings many poeple to Gainesville as well as Raleigh.
+Additionally, the autumn months attract visitors to Raleigh because of the city's sights and attractions.

 Gainesville usually gets less rain in October than Raleigh.
 Gainesville gets 2 inches (51 mm) of rain, while Raleigh receives 2.8 inches (71 mm) of rain this time of the year.